Libya Intervention

 Hillary Clinton

-Reportedly pushed hardest for intervention.
-Her reaction to Gaddafi's death — 'We came, we saw, he died' — was widely criticized
+Pushed hardest for intervention, reportedly overruling Pentagon concerns about post-conflict planning.
+Her celebratory reaction to Gaddafi's death — 'We came, we saw, he died' — followed by laughter became a symbol of Western callousness toward Libyan suffering.

 Muammar Gaddafi